dunky11/react-saas-template/README.md

 - [ ] Transitioning from global jss to Material-UIs Box component
 - [ ] Improving the reusability of components
 - [ ] Adding a "update balance" dialog
-- [ ] Improving the look of the Footer

 ## Deployment